Understanding Home Inspection Costs in BC

 What is a Home Inspection?

 A typical home inspection is when a trained inspector completes a survey of a home, townhouse or condo.
-It typically takes 1-3 hours to complete and includes a visual observation and a basic assessment of a home's structure and systems.
+It typically takes 1-3 hours to complete and includes full visual inspection, observation and a basic assessment of a home's structure and systems.

 A home inspection is typically requested by a buyer when considering purchasing some sort of property, although it is not required to close a real estate deal.
 Generally, it is recommended as a way of identifying current or potential issues, although it is by no means a guarantee that a problem exists or may exist in the future.